jeremypaton/potatodo/README.md

 # Potatodo

-A tiny iOS **habit tracker** with a cheerful potato buddy 🥔
+A tiny iOS **habit tracker** with a tamagotchi-style potato buddy 🥔

-> Capture up to three daily tasks, keep a streak, and get gentle nudges from your animated potato pal.
+> Decide three daily priorities, keep your streak going, celebrate progress with your potato pal.

 ---

-## Why this exists
+## The Thesis

+focus + consistency are the keys to progress
+- only choosing 3 tasks per day encourages focus
+- a tamagotchi buddy and streaks encourage consistency

+---

+## The Prototype

+This prototype exists solely to test the question:
+"is there a market for a tamagotchi habit tracker app?"

+It was my **first iOS app** and was built in ~2 weeks - from concept to alpha test deployment with friends.

-I built Potatodo over ~1 month, from the initial “tamagotchi todo app” idea to deployed alpha pilot with friends.
-It was my **first iOS app**, and the goal was speed to feedback, so the code-base is scrappy in parts.
+The goal was to get user feedback asap, so speed of development was prioritized, and the code is scrappy in parts.

 ---